 By Jaskiran Soomal & Mengyu Yang

-Jamal* is incarcerated at High Desert State Prison (HDSP) in Susanville, CA. His mother shared his story with the Vanguard regarding CDCR’s negligence with handing COVID-19.
+Jamal* is incarcerated at High Desert State Prison (HDSP) in Susanville, CA. His mother shared his story with us regarding CDCR’s negligence with handing COVID-19.

 He was testing for Covid-19 recently, and was subsequently moved to “an infected-call, in an area where everyone was sick.”